nauam/Courses/docs/history/README.md

 ## Upgrading

-See [Upgrading to QW Control](/upgrading/index.md) section for details about using this latest version.
+See [Upgrading to Rundeck](/upgrading/index.md) section for details about using this latest version.